Indochina refugee crisis: Hmong refugees

 The Hmong and other highland peoples of Laos were U.S. allies in the Vietnam War, fending off for more than a decade the Pathet Lao and the North Vietnamese army.
 By May 1975, however, the communist armies were advancing on the last Hmong stronghold at Long Tieng.
 Fearing that the communists would carry out their threat to exterminate the Hmong, CIA agent Jerry Daniels organized an evacuation of close associates and Hmong military officers, including General Vang Pao, the Hmong commander.
 Using civilian aircraft and pilots, about 2,000 Hmong were evacuated by air to Thailand from May 10 to 14, 1975.

 Unanticipated was that many Hmong would follow their leaders to Thailand, traveling on foot through high mountains, eluding soldiers, and crossing the Mekong River.
 Thousands died during the difficult journey.
 About 40,000 Hmong fled to Thailand in 1975 and more followed in the next few years.
 Most Hmong and other highlanders were housed at the Ban Vinai Refugee Camp.
 The U.S. did not initially contemplate resettlement of Hmong, believing that they would be incapable of adapting to life in the U.S. Lobbying by Americans who had worked with the Hmong caused a change in policy.
 140,200 Hmong and other highland peoples were resettled worldwide from 1975 until 1997, the great majority in the United States.
-The Hmong resettlement program continued until 2005, the U.S. in 2004 taking in 9,201 Hmong who were living at Wat Tham Krabok in Thailand.
+The Hmong resettlement program continued until 2005.
+The U.S. took in 9,201 Hmong in 2004 who were living at Wat Tham Krabok in Thailand.

 A few thousand Hmong were resettled in France and about 1,000 were resettled in the French overseas department of French Guiana, where they became prosperous by growing vegetables for the local market.